 Advancement in Embryo Assessment

-Since its introduction in 1978, IVF has been a crucial option for individuals facing infertility, resulting in over 8 million births worldwide.
+Since IVF was first introduced in 1978, it has helped bring over 8 million babies into the world.
 A key factor of IVF success is selecting high-quality embryos, primarily determined by their ploidy status.
 Ploidy status represents the chromosomal composition of an embryo, which significantly influences pregnancy outcomes.

 BELA: An Innovative AI Model